hirasso/scrollmirror/README.md

 ## Motivation

 There are already a few libraries out there that do the same thing.
-But all that I could find had some limitations (For example, [react-scroll-sync](https://github.com/okonet/react-scroll-sync) needs React, [syncscroll](https://github.com/asvd/syncscroll) doesn't provide an NPM package).
+But all I could find had some limitations (For example, [react-scroll-sync](https://github.com/okonet/react-scroll-sync) needs React, [syncscroll](https://github.com/asvd/syncscroll) doesn't provide an NPM package).

 Also, this simple package gave me an excuse to play around with the tooling involved with creating a robust `npm` package: